 Elastic City intends to make its audience active participants in an ongoing poetic exchange with the places we live in and visit.

-Elastic City's programming in 2014 will consist of a free, two-week New York City-based participatory walk festival in September.
+Elastic City's 2014 programming consists of a free 12 day New York City-based participatory walk festival in September.
 All the info is here.
 The festival features walks by artists and talks on the walk form.
-Throughout the year, we are also producing a series of artist-led workshops (a.k.a. "ways") throughout the year.
+Throughout the year, we are also producing a series of artist-led workshops (a.k.a. "ways").
 Elastic City will also offer other walks and ways for the public and for private groups, as commissioned.

 *If you're not sure what a participatory walk is or if yer simply jumpy, check out the short videos on our "Videos" page.